Chocolate Halvah Pie: My latest Creation!

 Blend all ingredients except the chocolate in a food processor, until perfectly smooth.

 Pour 3/4 of the mixture over the crust.
+No need to measure, just eyeballing.

 Melt the chocolate on a very low flame, or microwave it for one minute.
 Add the melted chocolate to the batter remaining in the food processor and blend until thoroughly incorporated.
 Pour the chocolate batter gently and evenly over the white batter.